cwegscheider/cwegscheider/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
-I am a political scientist at the Department of Political Science of the University of Salzburg.
-My main area of research is comparative politics with an interest in democratization, political parties, political sociology and psychology.
+I am a political scientist at the Institute of Political Science (IfPol) of the University of Münster.
+IMy main area of research is comparative politics with an interest in democratization, political parties, political sociology and psychology.
 In my dissertation, I am working on the relationship between citizens' conceptions of democracy, democratic discontent and voting behavior.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/CV.pdf" "newtab" >}}CV{{< /staticref >}}.